 The northward progress of Athelstan, and presumably, most of the same entourage, continued.
 He was, in fact, about to invade Alba.
 His route is indicated by the privileges (famously, the right of sanctuary) he apparently granted to Beverley and Ripon; and Symeon of Durham (HR Chronicle One s.a.
 934) reports:

 According to legend – the earliest version of which is in the Historia de Sancto Cuthberto – Athelstan’s grandfather, Alfred the Great, had been spurred to his decisive victory over the Danes, at Edington in 878, by a vision of Cuthbert (bishop of Lindisfarne, died in 687).
 The Historia de Sancto Cuthberto tells (§25) how Athelstan’s father, Edward the Elder, on his death bed, impressed upon his son the great debt that was owed to Cuthbert.
-Accordingly (§26), when he was on his way to Scotland, Athelstan made a diversion to Chester-le-Street, and lavished gifts on the church of St Cuthbert.
+So (§26), when he was on his way to Scotland, Athelstan made a diversion to “the church of St Cuthbert”, and lavished gifts on the saint.
 He is said (§27) to have instructed his (half) brother, Edmund (who would have been thirteen years old in 934), that if he were killed during the forthcoming campaign, his body should be brought to this church for burial.

 The remains of vestments, evidently presented to St Cuthbert by Athelstan, were discovered in Cuthbert’s coffin when it was opened in 1827 (apparently the first time since 1542, when, following the destruction of Cuthbert’s shrine during the Dissolution, it had been buried under the floor on the same site in Durham Cathedral that the shrine had previously occupied).
 Words embroidered on the vestments say they were commissioned by Ælfflæd, Edward the Elder’s second wife, for Frithestan, bishop of Winchester from 909 to 931.
 Edward and Ælfflæd’s marriage ended round-about 918 (Edward then married Eadgifu, Edmund’s mother), so the vestments would have been made in the decade after 909.